 Applications will be reviewed by a committee including representation from the Graduate School, the Provost’s Office, and the faculty.

 For pre-existing opportunities with Versatile Humanist partners (Option Two), the selection committee will forward the most competitive applications to the respective host organizations.
-Finalists will likely be invited to interview on site in late November or early December.
+Finalists will likely be invited to interview on site in February.

-All applicants will be notified of their status by the end of December.
+All applicants will be notified of their status in March.

 For questions, please contact Maria LaMonaca Wisdom (firstname.lastname@example.org).